elithrar/elithrar.github.io/_posts/2014-06-10-approximating-html-template-inheritance.md

 ```

 We can catch that returned error in our handler and return a HTTP 500 instead.
 The best part is that it also makes testing our handlers easier.
-If you try to take over the http.ResponseWriter with your error handler, you've likely already sent a HTTP 200 status header, making it much harder to test where things are broken.
+If you try to take over the http.ResponseWriter with your error handler, you've already sent a HTTP 200 status header, making it much harder to test where things are broken.
 By writing to a temporary buffer first, we ensure that don't set headers until we're sure the template will render correctly; making testing much simpler.

 And that's about it.
 We have composable templates, we deal with our errors before writing out, and it's still fast.